 We hope that you enjoy browsing our website, which has lots of information about all aspects of the school.
 If you have any queries about joining St John’s, please contact Mrs Taylor in the first instance (details below).

-If you would like your child to come to St. John’s, the first thing to do is to complete an Expression of Interest (Year R) form so that we can add you to our list of prospective parents.
-This will ensure that full details of the admissions procedure are sent to you in the autumn preceding the academic year in which your child is due to start school.
+If you are considering an application to St John’s for a Reception place, you may wish to complete our Expression of Interest form (available below).
+This is not an application, but will ensure that full details of the admissions procedure are sent to you in the autumn preceding the academic year in which your child is due to start school.